trytouca/trytouca/sdk/js/examples/01_node_minimal/README.md

 Test completed in 1 ms
 ```

+Now if someone changes the implementation of our `is_prime` function, we
+can rerun this test again to submit the new information as, say, `v2.0`.
+Once we do so, the server will compare the new test results against our
+test results for `v1.0` and visualizes all differences.

 ## General Model

 The pattern used in this example is generally applicable to testing